 | White haze returns within a week | Very hard tap water (>180 ppm) | Switch to filtered or third-wave water for brewing and refilling |

-If the sour note persists even after extra rinses, the cause is probably brew-side rather than kettle-side — work through this sour AeroPress troubleshooting guide to isolate grind, dose, and temperature variables.
+If the sour note hangs around even after extra rinses, the cause is probably brew-side rather than kettle-side.
+Work through this sour AeroPress troubleshooting guide to isolate grind, dose, and temperature variables.

-Fill your kettle with filtered water — a basic Brita pitcher cuts hardness by roughly 50%.
-Empty the kettle after each session; standing water concentrates minerals as it evaporates.
-Mark your descale dates on a kitchen calendar.
+Prevention is mostly habit.
+Fill the kettle with filtered water (a basic Brita pitcher cuts hardness by roughly 50%), empty it after each session so standing water can’t concentrate as it evaporates, and mark your descale dates on a kitchen calendar.
+That’s it.

-Your next step today: Pour 1 L of water into your kettle right now and weigh what comes out the spout in 10 seconds.
-If it is over 50 g, descale tonight before your next brew.
-Once flow is restored, it is worth revisiting how to dial in a V60 recipe for light-roast single-origin beans — and if you are still building your routine, this beginner’s step-by-step pour-over guide covers the fundamentals a clean kettle lets you actually taste.
+Try this today: pour 1 L of water into your kettle and weigh what comes out the spout in 10 seconds.
+If it’s over 50 g, descale tonight before your next brew.
+Once flow is restored, it’s worth revisiting how to dial in a V60 recipe for light-roast single-origin beans.
+And if you’re still building your routine, this beginner’s step-by-step pour-over guide covers the fundamentals a clean kettle lets you actually taste.